 Instead of assuming that you’ll be hired because you served in the military, focus your efforts on building your network.
 You are more likely to get hired because of who you know than what your rank was in the Army.

 “At least 70%, if not 80%, of jobs are not published, yet most people are spending 70% or 80% of their time surfing the net versus getting out there, talking to employers,” Matt Youngquist, president of Career Horizons told the Veteran Business Network of Southern California.

 So, let your friends, family members, and other veterans know that you are leaving the military soon and actively seeking employment.

 Danny Chung, Chief of Staff for Microsoft Military Affairs and a retired Marine, started planning for his transition 18 months prior to his separation date from the Marine Corps.

 “I took advantage of all the job fairs I possibly could.
-I took advantage of all the networks I had,” Chung said on episode 106 of the Sitrep podcast.
+I took advantage of all the networks I had,” Chung said.

 Kevin Burke, Principal at Booz Allen Hamilton and a Navy veteran, attributed his transition success to the time he spent networking with individuals at companies he was researching.